AbhyanshuPandeyji/Ecommerce-Website/README.md

 - if both are entered checking if the email exist - then finding if the user with these email and password exists if not then error of invalid email or password not directly giving the error its safe to not fall for the random email hitters
 - then if email exists then checking that the password is correct or not by comparing using bcrypt the method we used to save the password by hashing it.
 - then if it exists then give the user the token by which he will be logged in on the specific browser and also don't have to login again and again as he has the token - but it will have a expire limit so user have to login again after some time
+- the await was missing from the user password matching - thats why not logging in

 ### Different functions that been created during the process of login and sign up